[Editor’s Note: This story was previously published November2018. It has been updated and republished.]

 But CYH also has long-term potential for bold investors who buy in.

 The smaller and more focused BKCC is a business development company that provides loans to small- and mid-sized firms, and the regular payments on that debt can provide for a juicy revenue stream and fuel big dividends.
-Right now, the company pays more than 13% in annual yield based on its 18-cent quarterly payout.
+Right now, the company pays more than 11% in annual yield.

 The risk is that those dividends could be cut, as they were reduced from 21-cents-per-share in 2016 to the current level and even that 21-cent payday was down from 26 cents back in 2014.
 And of course, there’s also a risk of share declines if companies BKCC lends to can’t make good on that debt.

 But a mammoth dividend yield and a great brand like Blackrock are reasons to give this cheap stock the benefit of the doubt.

 Furthermore, if you believe in an economic expansion, then more midsize companies will look to expand and tap into BlackRock Capital to fuel that growth.

 Avon Products (NYSE:AVP) is hardly the powerful cosmetics brand it once was.
 But remember: Many cheap stocks are often cheap for a reason as they’ve fallen from previous highs.

 Just because Avon trades for under $4 a share right now doesn’t mean it’s doomed.
 Rather, it just means that investors need to get realistic about what to expect.
 And frankly, it’s realistic to expect a nice double-digit gain from here, even if the company doesn’t revisit 2013 levels over $20 ever again.

 That’s because AVP is expected to grow revenues over the next couple of years, even if it’s only in the low single digits.